+35725368683

 How do I transfer title deeds in Cyprus?

-Cyprus title deeds are transferred with the simple procedure described in the previous section.
-The seller must pay all pending taxes concerning the property, completing form N. 313.
-Also, the seller and buyer must complete form N. 270 and pay the transfer fee.
+Cyprus title deeds are transferred using the procedure described in the previous section.
+The seller must complete form N. 313 to pay all pending taxes concerning the property.
+The seller and buyer must also complete form N. 270 and pay the transfer fee.
 The buyer pays the transfer fee.

 The importance of Cyprus title deeds for property

-Title deeds are central documents and an important part of buying land.
+Title deeds are central documents and an essential part of buying land.
 They prove the registration of the legal title and who owns the property.

 Moreover, title deeds show the current state of the property and contain a description, registration number, encumbrances, mortgages, rights, and charges.